 Credit must be given where credit is due.
 This website would not be possible without,

-- Wonderful friends and family :)
+- Wonderful family and friends

 - (Spac)Emacs Community